 We maintain complete confidentiality of all information exchanged between you and the IPI and all search results.

-Here you can find an overview of the IPI's basic conditions for an assisted patent search/analysis.
+Click here for an overview of the IPI's basic conditions for assisted patent searches an analyses.

 If you would like to follow your search by applying to patent your invention, we recommend seeking advice from a patent attorney.
 He or she will help you with drafting the application and technical documents.
 The results of the Assisted Patent Search and our advice have no influence on the examination of your patent application.